-Executed as a sealed instrument this 24 day of March , 2022.

-The Amended and Restated Ellen A. Harley Revocable Trust

-Maile Ellen A. Harley, Trustee

-The Amended and Restated Edwin W. Harley Revocable Trust

-Edwin W. Harley, Trustee

-State/Commonwealth of Seath Carsing County of Chouliston ss

-On this Af day of March, 2022 before me, the undersigned notary public, personally appeared Ellen A. Harley, proved to me through satisfactory evidence of identification, which was personal knowledge forver's license / passport / other:

-(circle one), to be the person whose name is signed on the preceding or attached document, and acknowledged to me that she signed it voluntarily for its stated purpose, and swore or affirmed to me that the contents of the document with respect to homestead rights are truthful and accurate to the best of her knowledge and belief as Trustee of The Amended and Restated Ellen A. Harley Revocable Trust.

-C B Hankins Notary Public State of South Carolina My Commission Expires October 12.
-2025

-Jank in

-Notary Public My commission expires:

-State/Commonwealth of South Carolus County of Charolus SS

-On this 24^{44} day of 2022 before me, the undersigned notary public, personally appeared Edwin W. Harley, Grantor, proved to me through satisfactory evidence of identification, which was personal knowledge / driver's license / passport / other:

-(circle one), to be the person whose name is signed on the preceding or attached document, and acknowledged to me that he signed it voluntarily for its stated purpose, and swore or affirmed to me that the contents of the document with respect to homestead rights are truthful and accurate to the best of his knowledge and belief as Trustee of The Amended and Restated Edwin W. Harley Revocable Trust.

-C B Hankins Notary Public State of South Carolina My Commission Expires October 12, 2025
+Executed as a sealed instrument this $\underline{24}$ day of Morele, 2022.
+Executed as a scaled instrument this 27 day of 7.000000, 2022.
+The Amended and Restated Ellen A. Harley Revocable Trust Ellen A. Harley, Trustee The Amended and Restated Edwin W. Harley Revocable Trust Cd W. Harley Edwin W. Harley, Trustee State/Commonwealth of South Caralina County of Wouldon ss On this Aday of, 2022 before me, the undersigned notary public, personally appeared Ellen A. Harley, proved to me through satisfactory evidence of identification, which was personal knowledge driver's license / passport / other: C B Hankins Notary Public State of South Carolina My Commission Expires October 12.
+2025 Notary Public My commission expires: State/Commonwealth of South Carolina County of Charleston ss On this Haday of Markey, 2022 before me, the undersigned notary public, personally appeared Edwin W. Harley, Grantor, proved to me through satisfactory evidence of identification, which was personal knowledge / driver's license / passport / other: (circle one), to be the person whose name is signed on the preceding of attached document, and acknowledged to me that he signed it voluntarily for its stated purpose, and swore or affirmed to me that the contents of the document with respect to homestead rights are truthful and accurate to the best of his knowledge and belief as Trustee of The Amended and Restated Edwin W. Harley Revocable Trust.
+C B Hankins Notary Public State of South Carolina My Commission Expires October 12, 2025 Notary Public My commission expires:

-21 Carbino

-Notary Public My commission expires:

-MARTHA'S VINEYARD LAND BANK FEE PAID \$ Mt 6420 CERTIFICATION DATE NO.